U-Louis/QuerrySpray/README.md

 ## Production Purposes
 We will use the go app already built in the container.
 It will reduce the image size to around 15mo.
-Note that the binary `main` have to be compiled differently for different architectures.
+Note that the binary `main` have to be compiled differently for different architectures (the default one here is a mac arm64).
 To do so :
-- see build.dev.sh and uncomment the architecture you want
+- see build.dev.sh and uncomment/put the architecture you want
 - run the dev image (it will compile the binary `main`)
 - copy the `main` into the dist folder
 - then run the dist image with the according --platform.